zwets/spa-type/README.md

 * The BLAST+ suite (any version), including the `blastn`, `makeblastdb`, and `blastdbcmd` commands.
 * GNU awk (`gawk`).
-A version of awk is most likely installed on your system, but note that recent Debian/Ubuntu release by default install `mawk`.
+A version of awk is most likely installed on your system, but note that recent Debian/Ubuntu releases by default install `mawk`, so you may need to `apt install gawk`.
 * For `update-db.sh` you need `python3` and `wget`.

 #### Updating the database